zixuan75/react-project/README.md

 ### JSX learning

+**This is completely not required for this tutorial.**

-If you're interested in learning JSX, you might check out my wiki (which is actually not complete) [here](https://github.com/zixuan75/react-project/wiki).
+If you're interested in learning JSX, you might check out our wiki (which is actually not complete yet) [here](https://github.com/zixuan75/react-project/wiki).
 Now, this tutorial might not work for you, but I recommend it so much that you should take it if you do not already know JSX and React.
-Also, the tutorial is not yet complete, so this tutorial is only a half of complete and advanced React which I will not talk about here.
+Also, the tutorial is not yet complete, so this tutorial is only a half of complete and advanced React which I will add later.

 ## Remember

 Remember, we're using React, so it's going to render those components with the id="component name" unless if you have React Devtools where you can look at the jsx components.

-(No React Devtools)
+No React Devtools:

 ```html
 <div id="App">